 About The Attorney

-Tony is a proud Life Member of the Florida Association of Criminal Defense Lawyers (statewide and Miami chapters), and is also an active member of the National Association of Criminal Defense Lawyers.
-He has been a longtime member of the FACDL-Miami Board of Directors, serving on a variety of committees, and was elected chapter secretary in 2009-10.
-In addition, he has served on a number of professional and civic organizations throughout his career, ranging from the Florida Fish and Wildlife Commission (Commissioner, 1997-2001), to the Greater Homestead-Florida City Chamber of Commerce (2007-2011), to Florida Bar Grievance Committee 11P (1997-2000) and Committee 11L (2010-2013).
+Tony is a proud Life Member of the Florida Association of Criminal Defense Lawyers (statewide and Miami chapter), and serves on the statewide Board of Directors, as a Director At Large.
+He has also been a longtime member of the FACDL-Miami Board of Directors, serving on a variety of committees, and was elected chapter secretary in 2009-10.
+In addition, he has served on numerous other professional and civic organizations throughout his career, ranging from being named by then-Governor Lawton Chiles as a Commissioner of the Florida Fish and Wildlife Commission (1997-2001), to the Greater Homestead-Florida City Chamber of Commerce (2007-2011), to Florida Bar Grievance Committee 11P (1997-2000) and Committee 11L (2010-2013).

 As a believer in the maxim, “Each one, reach one . . . each one, teach one,” Tony Moss has also volunteered untold hours toward the advancement of the legal profession and the criminal defense bar.
 He has served for decades as a guest lecturer and faculty member at numerous defense seminars and workshops around the country, and is especially proud to be a 2000 charter faculty member of the Clarence Darrow Death Penalty College (currently sponsored by the University of Iowa School of Law), and the recipient of the College’s first Meritorious Service Award in 2003.
 He also provides free legal consultation statewide to prison inmates who no longer qualify for free appointed counsel, and has been a sought-after speaker for youth groups and school programs throughout Miami-Dade County.